Dental Implants in Brisbane

 Single dental implants will use a single surgically placed implant screw supporting a single implant crown.
 In some patients it is possible to support two crowns off one single implant screw.
 Eg: you may have an implant screwed in at the position of a large molar and attached to the molar crown is a smaller premolar.
 This is called a cantilever implant.
 It is ideal when there is not too much heavy force on the implant and the extra tooth is smaller and in front of the surgically placed implant.

 Multiple dental implants can be ideal when you have a larger span of missing teeth.
 These implants can be bridged and joined together such that two surgically placed dental implants support three crowns.
 These can be helpful in avoiding an extra surgically placed implant, thereby saving on cost.
-But is also ideal when it means implants will be placed too close together.
+But it is also ideal to avoid placing implants too close together.
 It is critical that implants are no closer together than 3mm’s or bone will be lost between the implants.
 The dental implants can be placed with an extra crown between them and spaced out.

 “All on 4” is a treatment concept that has taken the dental world by storm.
 It involves 4 surgically placed dental implants supporting a full denture.
 It’s popularity stems from its success at stabilising dentures in patients who have struggled with eating due to denture movement.
 The implants fix the denture to the jaw bone.
 We do not perform this system here, but refer you to a Brisbane dental clinic that specialises in this treatment.
 It can be an extremely expensive procedure, but patients have sometimes described it as being so successful it has been life changing.